What's the best AI language learning app in 2026?

 Duolingo Max costs $30/month at the time of writing.
 Not cheap!

-Whilst not as realistic or comprehensive as Langua, TalkPal is another option if you're looking for a conversational AI for language learning.
+Whilst not as realistic or well designed as Langua or Speak, TalkPal is another option if you're looking for a conversational AI for language learning.

 Pros